tubbo/homer/README.md

 Homer establishes a number of conventions on your home directory.
 It uses the **bin/** directory to store user-made scripts which can be made available in the path.
-It creates an **etc/** directory and uses that to store files such as **etc/plugins** for defining shell plugins and **etc/aliases** for storing shell aliases you wish to recall later.
+It creates an **etc/** directory and uses that to store files such as **etc/plugins.zsh** for defining shell plugins and **etc/aliases.zsh** for storing shell aliases you wish to recall later.
+Note that the aforementioned files should not be edited manually, the `homer alias` and `homer plugin` tools are meant to manage the files for you.

 ## Development